sammi-turner/Dotfiles/README.md

 In this config, META is set to the Super key.

+When configuring via the GUI, don't forget to select "save" under "options" to preserve the changes.

 # .config/nvim

 Uses vim-plug and the dracula theme by default.